Detailed information on many aspects of the Workamping and RVing...Read more

 1. Recruiting and working with Workampers can be a very rewarding experience.
 Workampers routinely become "part of the family" at many businesses and come back each season, or stay year-round!
 Besides performing the day-to-day customer service tasks, Workampers are renowned for a variety of skills and experience that can improve the bottom-line of any business.
 Part-time, full-time, seasonal or year-round, there are Workampers who can cheerfully and productively fill any need, from maintenance to management.

 2. Workampers come in all ages and have a wide range of income requirements.
 "Help Wanted" ads should be as specific as possible with regard to hours and compensation.
 In today's labor market, it is important for for-profit employers to offer a competitive compensation package.
 What it takes to be competitive in many areas of the country has changed in the last few years.
-Currently, competitive wages fall within a range from $7 to $12 per hour, depending on the level of responsibility, pace of the work, etc. Jobs that include managerial or supervisory responsibilities should pay toward the higher end of this range, or higher.
+Currently, competitive wages fall within a range from $8 to $18 per hour, depending on the level of responsibility, pace of the work, etc. Jobs that include managerial or supervisory responsibilities should pay toward the higher end of this range, or higher.
 If you need assistance in determining a competitive wage for your positions, the Workamper News staff is available to help you.
-Ads in Workamper News that state that wages/salary are paid, will receive the "$$" symbol at the end of the ad.
-Likewise, ads that state that housing is available will receive the "house" symbol.
-All hours paid = $$$.
 Click here to view some help wanted ad examples.

 3. Employers should treat applicants just as they would want to be treated if they were applying for a job.
 Even if you don't intend to interview or hire an applicant, it is good business practice to acknowledge all responses to your ad.
-A simple postcard or e-mail will suffice.
+A simple email, text or postcard will suffice.

 4. All Workampers are not right for all jobs.
 Employers must screen applicants to ensure that they are suitable for the position being filled.
 During the interview process, employers should be certain that all applicants fully understand what will be expected of them.
 Problems between Workampers and employers are usually a result of miscommunication.
 Being clear up front can prevent misunderstandings later.
 For this reason, we strongly recommend that employers prepare a simple "Work Agreement" that includes general duties, hours, starting/ending dates and compensation.
 Both the employer and the Workamper should sign the agreement, and both should retain a signed copy.